PaschalisAg/WikiTextGraph/README.md

 1. Parsing the XML dump using SAX parsing for memory efficiency
 2. Cleaning the text by removing templates, references, and non-content sections
 3. Extracting wikilinks from the cleaned text
-4. Building a graph representation with articles as nodes and links as edges
+4. Building a graph representation with articles as nodes and wikilinks as edges
 5. Resolving redirects to ensure valid connections
 6. Removing duplicate edges and self-loops
 7. Saving the final graph data in Parquet format

+## Use Cases
+To mention a few of them:
+- **Network Science Research**
+   - Analyze structural properties and community detection in Wikipedia’s knowledge graph across multiple languages.
+- **Computational Linguistics**
+   - Compare linguistic and semantic coverage among languages to study translation gaps or cross-cultural topics.
+- **Knowledge Base Augmentation**
+   - Enrich your domain-specific knowledge base by integrating Wikipedia data and link structure as an external resource.

 ## License